magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 Why is it we are still unattained, still can not let go?
 It’s because we still don’t see the harm clearly, our knowledge is faulty, it’s dark.
 That’s why we can’t let go.
-If we knew clearly like the Lord Buddha or the disciples we would surely let go, our problems would dissolve completely with no difficulty at all.
+If we knew clearly like the Lord Buddha or the arahant disciples we would surely let go, our problems would dissolve completely with no difficulty at all.

 When your ears hear sound, let them do their job.
 When your eyes perform their function with forms, let them do so.
 When your nose works with